 The apparel sector is a key contributor to global emissions.
 In addition, water risk is growing and today the apparel sector is underperforming on measuring and monitoring water impact.
 At the same time, consumers and brands alike are increasingly selecting products and companies that demonstrate action and make commitments on key environmental topics like water usage and climate change.

-OEKO-TEX® has launched a Carbon and Water Footprint Tool to provide STeP by OEKO-TEX® certified production facilities a transparent methodology and data models to help them quantify their carbon and water impacts.
+The new OEKO-TEX® Impact Calculator provides STeP by OEKO-TEX® certified production facilities a transparent methodology and data models to help them quantify their carbon and water impacts.

 The Screening Life Cycle Assessment (LCA) tool’s output gives facilities the opportunity to measure and report their carbon emissions and water usage impact – at the facility level, by processing step or for 1 kg of material.
 This enables facilities to identify the biggest opportunities for carbon emission and water reductions - whether to change materials purchased or improve operations.